end2endzone/end2endzone-hugo/content/blog/2016-10-27-diy-lost-plane-alarm-finder-and-10-watts-led-visual-aids-for-easy-orientation.md

 Signal wires could be much improved.

-First, they are way too big.&nbsp;The wires for the receiver signal between the 6-ch receiver (Rx) and the arduino could be made smaller.
+First, they are way too big.
+The wires for the receiver signal between the 6-ch receiver (Rx) and the arduino could be made smaller.
 Only a small current is used to carry the signal so there is no need for not using the smallest wires available.

 Second, not all wires are actually used.
 At the beginning of the design, I though of using the arduino to read multiple channels.
 In the picture above, the red and blue wires were designed to read 2 more PWM signals which would make the arduino able to decode 3 different channels.
 The blue and red wires are wasted grams I could save.

 Finally, the length of the wires is 3-4 times longer than they actually need.
-When I was prototyping, it was actually convenient to have longer cable that could connect the receiver but once the unit is attached to the quadcopter,&nbsp;the device is almost next to the receiver and the need for longer wires is not much required anymore.&nbsp;The same also applies for the LED wires which had to be folded many times because they were too long.
+When I was prototyping, it was actually convenient to have longer cable that could connect the receiver but once the unit is attached to the quadcopter, the device is almost next to the receiver and the need for longer wires is not much required anymore.
+The same also applies for the LED wires which had to be folded many times because they were too long.

 ## Other LED options?

 I still doubt that a single super strong LED is the way to go.
 In the near future, I might consider having multiple on-board middle-range LED and I am curious to see if multiple LEDs would produce more lumens than a single one.
-In the idea, having 2 or 3 smaller LED may make the whole thing more visible at greater distance.&nbsp;I may investigate other LED options which offers a better watt-to-lumens ratio.
+In the idea, having 2 or 3 smaller LED may make the whole thing more visible at greater distance.
+I may investigate other LED options which offers a better watt-to-lumens ratio.

 If I ever choose to go with 2 or 3 smaller LED instead of a single super strong LED, I may also get rid of the current limiting circuit.
 The circuit is not particularly heavy but using smaller LED (which consumes less power), would allow me to replace the circuit by smaller/lighter resistance connected to each LED.
 I know that each resistance might not be super efficient (lots of heat dissipation) but it is negligible when compared to the enormous amount of energy consumed by the motors.
 A linear voltage regulator like the [LM317](https://www.google.ca/search?q=lm317&source=lnms&tbm=isch) might also simplify the circuit and prevent too much heat dissipation.